 In addition to the brain, the other important b's in my life include bass guitar, birdwatching, badminton, and board games.

-As a child I had a dream to become a singer, or just really rich, but because that didn’t work out so well, I did a PhD and became a neuroscientist instead!
-During my PhD, I was studying brain plasticity and antidepressant drugs and got to work also with the potential antidepressant effects of anesthetics.
-Working with anesthetics got me interested in the naturally occurring reduced consciousness state, sleep, and I went to do a postdoc in a lab specialized in elucidating the neuronal circuitries underlying sleep regulation at the University of Pennsylvania in Philly (Go Birds!).
+I have a Master's degree in Pharmacology and my PhD was related to brain plasticity and antidepressant drugs.
+During my PhD, I was working also with the potential antidepressant effects of anesthetics, which got me interested in the naturally occurring reduced consciousness state, sleep.
+To learn more about sleep, I went to do a postdoc in a lab specialized in elucidating neuronal circuitries underlying sleep regulation at the University of Pennsylvania.

-During my free time (don’t tell Tuomas that I have some!), I love to do all kinds of stuff depending on the season I’m in.
+During my free time I love to do all kinds of stuff depending on the season I’m in.
 Currently I’m apparently in a “grandma season” which means that I love to knit, make sourdough bread, pick mushrooms, spend time at mökki, use my Museum card regularly and do powerlifting.
 I really like to cook (but not to clean afterwards), and love good food, good wines and dinners with friends and family.

 I have a Master’s (2013) and a PhD degree (2020) in pharmacology from the Faculty of Pharmacy, University of Helsinki.
 In my PhD project I studied ischemic stroke and the role of mesencephalic astrocyte-derived neurotrophic factor (MANF) in stroke recovery.